VinCramer/BashTerminalSimulation/README.md

 # BashTerminalSimulation

+This program is based off of a Stony Brook University CSE 214 homework, provided by Professor Ahmad Esmaili (https://www.cs.stonybrook.edu/people/faculty/AhmadEsmaili).

 A Java program simulating a Bash shell, using a tree-based data structure.
 Originally designed with a ternary tree, it has since been updated to be an n-ary tree, or a tree that supports any conceivable number of nodes on each level after the root.

 # Available functions: